imsujithrn/Saturn-V-F1-Nozzle-Joint-FEA/README.md

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute, feel free to fork the repository and submit a pull request.
 Ensure your changes are well documented.

+images/: Contains the images related to the project, such as the Saturn V rocket, the F1 nozzle, and ANSYS model screenshots.
+FEA_Simulations/: Contains the ANSYS simulation files, including:
+.wbpz file for the Workbench project setup.
+Geometry and mesh file (.stl) used in the analysis.
+Simulation results file (.rst) for reviewing stress distribution and deformation.
+Material data file (.engd) that defines the properties for the nozzle and bolts.
+Results/: Contains any output results generated from the simulation, such as images or plots showing stress distribution and deformation of the nozzle. docs/: Includes documentation files such as the detailed problem specification and references used in the analysis.

 ## License